FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Entity Framework/README.md

 ### The DBContext

+The Database Context (DBContext) is an important part of Entity Framework Core.
+It is a bridge between your domain or entity classes and the database.
 In the `/Models` folder, add a new class called `BootCampContext.cs`:

 ```cs